ddev/ddev/docs/users/shell-completion.md

 If you installed zsh with homebrew, ddev's completions will be automatically installed when you `brew install ddev`.

 Otherwise, Oh-My-Zsh may be set up very differently in different places, so as a power zsh user you'll need to put ddev_bash_completion.sh where it belongs. `echo $fpath` will show you the places that it's most likely to belong.
 An obvious choice is ~/.oh-my-zsh/completions if that exists, so you can `mkdir -p ~/.oh-my-zsh/completions && cp ddev_zsh_completions.sh ~/.oh-my-zsh/completions/_ddev` and then `autoload -Uz compinit && compinit`.

+### Fish Completion

+The fish shell's completions are also supported and are automatically installed into /usr/local/share/fish/vendor_completions.d when you install ddev via Homebrew.
+If you have installed fish without homebrew, you can extract the fish completions from the ddev_shell_completion_scripts tarball that is included with each release.

+### Git-bash Completion

+Completions in git-bash are sourced from at least ~/bash_completion.d so you can use `mkdir -p ~/bash_completion.d && tar -C ~/.bash_completion.d -zxf /z/Downloads/ddev_shell_completion_scripts.v1.15.0-rc3.tar.gz ddev_bash_completion.sh && mv ~/bash_completion.d/ddev_bash_completion.sh ~/bash_completion.d/ddev.bash` to extract the bash completions and put them where they belong.

+### PowerShell Completion

+PowerShell completions are also provided in the ddev_shell_completions tarball included with each release.
+You can run the ddev_powershell_completion.ps1 script manually or install it so it will be run whenever PS is opened using the technique at [Run PowerShell Script When You Open PowerShell](https://superuser.com/questions/886951/run-powershell-script-when-you-open-powershell)